 Research shows that people who feast on a fruit, veg, wholegrain and seafood rich Mediterranean diet, are 30% less likely to suffer from depression.
 Eat like an Italian and you’ll reap the benefits of Omega-3, inflammation beating antioxidants, mood enhancing B vitamins and folate, and more.

 You’ve spent so long sat in front of the telly that you’ve left a permanent dent in the sofa, and your thumb is calloused from flicking through the channels in search of something watchable.
-Chances are you found the switch from sloth mode to work mode somewhat trying, and even now, the thought of rising from your slumbers to face the chilly commute to the office leaves you cold.
+Chances are you found the switch from sloth mode to work mode somewhat trying, and even now, the thought of getting up on dark mornings leaves you cold.

 It’s tempting to hibernate during the short days and long, dark nights of January and February.
-But spending too much time holed up at home can make you feel tired, lethargic and, in some cases, depressed.
+But spending too much time alone can make you feel tired, lethargic and, in some cases, depressed.

 Those seeking a more drastic solution to the downbeat days of deep winter could do far worse than stripping off to their Speedos and taking a leap of faith into the nearest stretch of freezing outdoor water.